National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 A DUA must be executed by the National Center for Advancing Translational Science (NCATS) and a research institution or private organization.
 The DUA must be signed by authorized officials who have the authority to bind all users at their organization to the terms of the DUA.
 (A citizen scientist who is not affiliated with an institution must execute a DUA with NCATS individually in order to gain access to the Enclave.)
 A DUA will be in effect for five years from the DUA Effective Date.

-Every individual who has access to the N3C Data Enclave must be covered by a DUA.
+Every individual who has access to the Enclave must be covered by a DUA.
-This DUA must be in place before an account for the N3C Enclave is requested.
+This DUA must be in place before an account for the Enclave is requested.
 If your institution has an active DUA, there is no additional action required with regard to the DUA.
 A list of institutions with DUAs can be found at <https://covid.cd2h.org/duas>.